SouthernMethodistUniversity/ds_1300/_sources/book/14_intro_to_AI.md

 Unsupervised learning is used to extract patterns from data that might be difficult for a human to detect.
 Sometimes this is the end of the story (i.e. the pattern is your result) but you can also use unsupervised learning to identify key features in your data that can help you focus your analysis.

-Example: Sorting things into categories (songs into genres, ice cream flavors you like/dislike)
+Example: Sorting things into categories (songs into genres, ice cream flavors you like/dislike).
+Unsupervised Learning is mostly used in clustering/sorting thing like songs in to genres, climate regions, customer segmentation or more advance like recommender systems (likes/dislikes) and anomaly detection

 ### Supervised Learning